MY BACKGROUND, EDUCATION AND CLINICAL EXPERIENCE

 I am a licensed family therapist in the State of California.

-I am a Clinical Member and Approved Supervisor (one of the very few AAMFT-Approved Supervisors in the Sacramento valley) of the American Association of Marriage and Family Therapy (AAMFT), the national professional organization for Marriage and Family Therapists.
+I am a Clinical Member and Approved Supervisor of the American Association of Marriage and Family Therapy (AAMFT), the national professional organization for Marriage and Family Therapists.

 It is very important for me to help you in the best possible way, to use the time, effort and money that you put into counseling as efficiently as possible.
-This is why, in order to better understand what really works in therapy, I do research myself, stay up-to-date on scientific publications, and participate in professional conferences.
+This is why, in order to better understand what really works in therapy and, what strategies for what type of problems are most successful for which problems, I do research myself, stay up-to-date on scientific publications and participate in professional conferences.
 Teaching and clinically supervising future family therapists at one of the best CFT programs in the area requires me to know the best practices in the field.
-Research and teaching keep me at the cutting edge of the professional practice.
-You can see a list of some of my professional publications and presentations below.
+Research and teaching keep me at the cutting edge of professional practice.
+My current research focuses on the impact of social factors on individual and relational well-being and on intergenerational processes including transgenerational trauma.
+You can see a short list of of my selected professional publications and presentations, including the recently published book, below.
+You can also listen to my interview for the American Family Therapy Academy https://afta.podbean.com/e/ep-21-tatiana-glebova/.

 - Glebova, T., Bartle-Haring, S., Gangamma, R., Knerr, M., Ostrom-Delaney, Meyer, K., Silverthorn, B., McDowell, T., Adkins, K., & Grafsky, E..
 (2011).
 Therapeutic alliance and progress in couple therapy: Multiple perspectives.
 Journal of Family Therapy, 33, 42-65.